artefactory/streamlit_prophet/README.md

 ### Operating System
 Windows users have to install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/) to download the package.
-This is due to the incompatibility between Windows and Prophet's main dependency (pystan).
+This is due to an incompatibility between Windows and Prophet's main dependency (pystan).
 Other operating systems should work fine.

 ## ⚙️ Installation